AKloc/BookNotes/Weapons of Math Destruction.md

 **Main Takeaways**
 - Data science is all about creating models to represent solutions, but you have to be pretty careful about what you're trying to test for.
-	- Examples: Creating a model for rating colleges but not included
+	- Examples: Creating a model for rating colleges but not including prices leads to insanely overpriced colleges, because the colleges optimize for every other factor EXCEPT price.

 **What can I do with this?**
 -